PufferFinance/puffer-locker/README.md

 3. **Re-lock** - You can:
    - Add more PUFFER to your existing lock
    - Extend your lock duration
-   - Both add more tokens and extend the duration
+   - Both add more tokens and extend the duration to get more vlPUFFER tokens

 Minimum lock amount: 10 PUFFER